This year, there were two important changes to our Winter Parking regulations that we want residents to be aware of.

-- We provide additional notifications through out Street Alerts system.
+- We provide additional notifications through our Street Alerts System.
 This system also notifies residents when there is a winter weather alert but allows you to see parking restrictions at your specific street address.

 Where to Park During The Winter Season

 - Be sure to take note of which side of the street you are permitted to park.
 The rule coincides with the year when the season starts and this is known as the General Rule of Winter Parking.
 Odd-numbered years indicate parking is allowed on the odd-numbered side of the street, and even-numbered years on the even-numbered side of the street (for example: you live at 44 Main Street and the winter parking season started in 2018.
 This would indicate that you are able to park on the same side of the street as your home).

 - Be aware of how the rules change when we declare a snow emergency.
 Some streets prohibit parking on both sides of the street, other streets can continue to observe the General Rule of winter parking explained above.
 Our Street Alerts app can help you determine what the rules are.